Percolation transition for random forests in $d\geq 3$: Consequences of combining renormalisation and Ward identities

 Up to a normalisation constant, the fermionic density \eqref{e:h02-psi} becomes, see also \eqref{e:quartic},

 For any $m^2 \geq 0$ and $s_0>-1$, \eqref{e:quartic-rescale} is of the form \eqref{e:psi4} with

-To use Theorem~\ref{thm:psi4} we need to invert this implicit relation between $(\beta,h)$ and $(m^2,s_0,a_0,b_0)$.
+To use Theorem~\ref{thm:psi4} to study the arboreal gas we need to invert this implicit relation between $(\beta,h)$ and $(m^2,s_0,a_0,b_0)$.
 This is achieved by the following corollary.
 A key observation is that the Ward identity \eqref{e:ward} allows us to identify the critical point with $h=0$.
 To make this precise, with $s_0^c$ and $a_0^c$ as in Theorem~\ref{thm:psi4}, define the functions

 By Theorem~\ref{thm:psi4}, both functions are continuous in $b_0>0$ small enough and $m^2 \geq 0$.

 \begin{corollary} (i) Assume $b_0>0$ is small enough.
 Then

 In particular, $h(b_0,0) = 0$ and $h(b_0,m^2)>0$ if $m^2>0$.